 Today, the industry has imposed rules that codify the voluntary ban on political contributions, and these rules are bringing to an end the days of pay-to-play.
-We're now at the next stage of that initiative: how to prevent lawyers and lobbyists from acting as surrogates for firms and making contributions on their behalf.
+We're now at the next stage of that initiative: how to address the concern that lawyers and lobbyists may act as surrogates for firms and making contributions on their behalf.
 We raised the issue with the industry, and the Association of the Bar of the City of New York, under the leadership of Cyrus Vance, stepped forward with its own plan to discourage the practice among its members.
-We are now asking issuers, firms, and potential surrogates alike to address this issue and obviate the need for SEC action.
+We are now asking issuers, firms, and potential surrogates alike to address this issue with voluntary action.